Starkville to Meridian - Serving Central and East Mississippi

 Stockade

-Older off-campus houses in the Greensboro Street area often already have wood privacy runs, so stockade panel and picket replacement lets owners restore the existing fence line without tearing out the full installation.
+If your older off-campus house in the Greensboro Street area already has a wood privacy run, you usually don't need to tear it all out - stockade panel and picket replacement lets us restore your existing fence line for less than a full rebuild.

 Privacy Gate